By Hannah Blair | February 2, 2019

 All of the influencers I listed never sponsor the cliché products that many celebrity influencers tend to sponsor to make money rather than educate their followers.
 Their posts stay true to their cores and values, and I respect that as a follower.
 I also have similar likes and interests and that is why I relate to them so well.
 I obliviously love when they do giveaways too, and I have actually won one!

 When I am looking to follow an influencer, the authenticity of their posts is the first thing I search for.
 Honestly, if I feel like this person is just trying to make money and sell me anything, I’ll click the “unfollow” button rather quickly.
 As an influencer, you have to stay true to your values.
+It starts with your username, which is the first thing people notice.
+Use a username generator to create the right name for your brand/content.
+It can be a mix of your name and the daily content you post.

 The reality of today’s world is that if an influencer strays from their cores and beliefs, you better believe someone is going to point out their mistakes.
 For example, when an influencer is known for being vegan and advertises vegan foods or meals and then posts stories eating meat, their followers are going to know they are full of it.